 "Hey, hey, hey!
 When it's magical, it tries to be permanent and penetrating!"
 Lorcan snorted again as I'm sure I turned green.
 "Haha, look at the new Slytherin!"

-Scorpius laughed.
+Scorpius laughed along with him.
 "Oh, Sander wouldn't have lasted a day in my House."
 He looked at me.
 "You would've been gobbled up."

 I stopped laughing as color flooded my cheeks.
 Whoa.

 Lorcan glanced at the clock and cursed.
 "Ah, hell.
 I'm on the nightshift tonight so I can have tomorrow with Roxie."
 He got up and clapped Scorpius on the back.
 "Good to know I don't have to post bail at Azkaban, mate."
 He looked to me.
-"Good to know you didn't let your mind frolick with Mum's and Dad's, brother."
+"Good to know you didn't let your mind frolic with Mum's and Dad's, brother."
 Lorcan saluted us and left the room.
-"Good night, sleep tight, and don't let the Nargles bite."
+"Goodnight, sleep tight, and don't let the Nargles bite."